visual-framework/vf-build-boilerplate/README.md

 - In `package.json` update `vfConfig`
 - If you need any ad hoc CSS and JS, add it in `./src/components/vf-local-overrides`

-Otherwise configure gulp and eleventy as you would for any other project.
+Otherwise configure gulp like any other project.

 ## 3. Developing your new site